nbphuccc/caro-app/README.md

 or copying the link that your friend can just paste in the browser.
 That's it.
 Enjoy the game.
 Remember, X always goes first!
 Working link: https://caro-app.onrender.com
-(pasting room link to directly join a room not yet working)